 Albert Einstein said, “The Earth will come to an end in just 4 days if there be NO honeybees on this planet.”
 Honeybees are such an important part of our very own existence on this planet, Save them!
 Get in touch with an expert before you get that beehive removed from your concrete dwelling.
 Alternatively, get in touch with me for I would be more than willing to give a talk for awareness in your community.
 I signed up for a workshop to learn this art of bee-farming, and a certification came as a bonus.
 I did my course with ‘HoneyDay Bee farms’ who are thorough professionals and extremely knowledgeable in the field.
 They work with farmers right from the installation to extraction to marketing thus assuring you a 100% purity in their products.
 Go try them out!

-It was a visit due for a couple of years now..
-After repeated invitation from Subbanna uncle, the long pending plan had finally materialized.
+It was a visit due for a couple of years now… Subbanna uncle is a family friend of ours and after repeated invitations from his family; the long pending plan had finally materialized.
 Mom woke up early that morning and prepared sufficient food for the two families.
 The idea was that the two families- Subbanna uncle’s and our’s, ate lunch together.
-Around noon, we headed straight to Haniyur- a small village 10kms away from Rajanukunte on Doddaballapur road.
+We left home around noon towards Haniyur, a small village located at around 10kms away from Rajanukunte on Doddaballapur road.
 That’s where the Subbanna family lives, a little away from their farm.

-As we entered the village, we were welcomed by fragile houses with mud smeared walls, dry- unpaved roads which had never seen Asphalt, dusty animals, open drainage running up to their brim infront of the houses on both sides of the road.
-Finally, when we arrived at his house, the door was locked and the neighbors informed us that the family was off to their farm.
+As we entered Haniyur village, we were welcomed by fragile houses with mud smeared walls, dry- unpaved roads which had never seen Asphalt, dusty animals and open drainage running up to their brim in front of the houses on both sides of the road.
+When we arrived at his house, the door was locked and the neighbors informed us that the family was off to their farm.
 So, we decided to meet them in their farm itself rather than troubling them to walk back home in the hot sun.

-Uncle was busy with the labourers in his Asters’ garden, while aunty was in the grape vineyard.
-The youngest member of the family: Uncle’s grandson- Munish was busy too.. playing with the water pipes which were laid for drip irrigation.
-The family was excited on seeing us in their farm and some welcome drink (Tender coconut water) was sanctioned immediately.
-We told them that we would be having lunch with them in the farm itself and opened all the packages we had to.
+Their farm extends to a very large area that has been divided into several portions depending on what crop is grown.
+The crops are largely short term and comprise of fruits, vegetable and flowers.
+This time around they had Asters’ flower garden and a grape vineyard.
+While the elders in the family were busy with the labourers, the youngest member of the family- Uncle’s grandson was busy playing with the water pipes that were laid for drip irrigation.
+They were all excited to see us in their farm and some welcome drink (Tender coconut water) was sanctioned immediately.
+We told them that we would be having lunch with them in the farm itself and opened all the packages we had carried with ourselves.
 For salad, we had fresh tender cucumbers from the garden.
-Main course was Coorgi food and some nice Haniyur-Ragi-Mudde.
+Main course was ‘Kodava food’ from my mom’s kitchen and some nice ‘Ragi-Mudde’ from the Subbanna family’s large lunchbox.
 Yummy lunch ended with fresh chikkus, guavas and plantains- all from his farm.
-No restaurant could make up for the cool, fresh and pleasant ambience under the grape vinv, though the scorching sun behaved ruthless outside.
+No restaurant could make up for the cool, fresh and pleasant ambience under the grape vine, in spite of the scorching sun seeming ruthless just outside.

-Later, we explored the village and enjoyed the rusty country side as much as we could take in.
-Soon it was time to bid good bye to this wonderful family.
+Later, we walked around their farm and the village and breathed in the rusty country side as much as we could take in.
+After having a hot cup of chai from the fresh milk from the cattle in the family’s backyard, we decided to bid good bye to this wonderful family.

-Around 4.p.m, we started from there.
-We decided to visit a temple around 4kms from there before we took the deviation towards the city.
-I’m not a temple kinda person, but for my parents’ sake, we went to the “Madurai- Shaneeshwara temple”.
-We were done with the darshan in 15mins or so.. and headed back to the grind.
+It was still around 05.00.p.m, when we started from there.
+We decided to take a small deviation from our road and visit a temple located at around 4kms from Haniyur before heading towards the city.
+I’m not a temple kind of person, but for my parents’ sake, we went to the “Madurai- Shaneeshwara temple”.
+We were done with the darshan in 15mins or so… and headed back to the grind.